Iran moves mock aircraft carrier to sea amid US tensions

 That drill, however, came as Iran and world powers remained locked in negotiations over Tehran’s nuclear program.
 Today, the deal born of those negotiations is in tatters.
 President Donald Trump unilaterally withdrew America from the accord in May 2018.
 Iran later responded by slowly abandoning nearly every tenant of the agreement, though it still allows U.N. inspectors access to its nuclear sites.

 Last summer saw a series of attacks and incidents further ramp up tensions between Iran and the U.S. They reached a crescendo with the Jan.
-3 U.S. drone strike near Baghdad International Airport that killed Qassim Soleimani, head of the Guard’s expeditionary Quds, or Jerusalem, Force.
+3 U.S. drone strike near Baghdad International Airport that killed Qassem Soleimani, head of the Guard’s expeditionary Quds, or Jerusalem, Force.
 Iran retaliated with a ballistic missile attack that injured dozens of American troops stationed in neighboring Iraq.

-Given the timing of Iran moving the replica to sea, with satellite photos showing it being tugged out out of port on Saturday, a drill targeting it may be a direct response from Tehran to an incident last week.
+Given the timing of Iran moving the replica to sea, with satellite photos showing it being tugged out of port on Saturday, a drill targeting it may be a direct response from Tehran to an incident last week.
 That event involved a U.S. F-15 fighter jet approaching a Mahan Air flight over Syria, which saw passengers on the Iranian jetliner injured.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.